trallnag/prometheus-fastapi-instrumentator/README.md

 PrometheusFastApiExporter().instrument(app).expose(app)
 ```

-With this single line the API is instrumented and metrics are exposed at
+With this single line FastAPI is instrumented and all Prometheus metrics used
+in the FastAPI app can be exported via ethe endpoint `/metrics`.

-`/metrics`.
-The exporter includes a single metric:
+The exporter includes the single metric `http_request_duration_seconds`.

-`http_request_duration_seconds{handler, method, status}`

-With the time series included in this metric you can get everything from total
-requests to the average latency.
-Here are distinct features of this
-metric, all of them can be **configured and deactivated** if you wish:
+Basically everything around it can be configured and deactivated.
+These
+options include:

 * Status codes are grouped into `2xx`, `3xx` and so on.
-This reduces
-    cardinality.
 * Requests without a matching template are grouped into the handler `none`.

-* If exceptions occur during request processing and no status code was returned
-    it will default to a `500` server error.
+See the *Example with all parameters* for all possible options or check
+out the documentation itself.

 ## Prerequesites

-You can also check the `pyproject.toml` for detailed requirements.

 * `python = "^3.6"` (tested with 3.6 and 3.8)
 * `fastapi = ">=0.38.1, <=1.0.0"` (tested with 3.8.1 and 0.58.1)